Guggul Gum – An Extremely Powerful Herbal Supplement For Acne Yet A Mysterious One Too

 Excellent study two

-Our other study also examined a gugulipid supplement, this time without a comparison.
+Our second study also examined a standardised gugulipid supplement, this time without a comparison.
 30 patients with moderate to severe acne were prescribed gugulipid for 6 weeks.
 The results were as follows: an excellent response in nine (30%), a good response in fourteen (46.66%), and a moderate response in seven (23.33%).

 Recommended – the top 6 vitamins and minerals for acne-free skin